-- 2) Be submitted to the CBO after approval of the supervising manager no later than two (2) weeks of the CBO's request. - 3) Effective November 1, 2010, employees in excess of 352 hours accumulated vacation who have not complied with the Administrative Regulation AR 6311 Attendance and Time Reporting requirement to take at least 4 days vacation per month shall cease to accumulate any additional vacation until such time as their accumulated vacation balance is reduced below 352 hours.
-If denied, vacation days will be presumed taken for purposes of this calculation. - B. Vacation scheduled according to this procedure must be taken as scheduled unless a new vacation time report schedule is submitted in advance to the CBO. - C. Effective November 1, 2010 no additional vacation will accrue once an employee reaches 352 accumulated hours except as provided for under subsection "4)" below. - 1) It is the employee's responsibility to request vacation in a regular and timely (three weeks in advance) fashion to avoid reaching the vacation accrual limit.
+- 2) Be submitted to the CBO after approval of the supervising manager no later than two (2) weeks of the CBO's request. - 3) Effective April 1, 2010, employees in excess of 352 hours accumulated vacation who are notified that they have not complied with the Administrative Regulation AR 6311 Attendance and Time Reporting requirement to take at least 4 days vacation per month shall cease to accumulate any additional vacation until such time as their accumulated vacation balance is reduced below 352 hours.
+If a vacation request is denied, the requirement to take the four days per month will be deferred for that month. - B. Vacation scheduled according to this procedure must be taken as scheduled unless a new vacation time report schedule is submitted in advance to the CBO. - C. Effective April 1, 2010 no additional vacation will accrue once an employee reaches 352 accumulated hours except as provided for under subsection "4)" below. - 1) It is the employee's responsibility to request vacation in a regular and timely (three weeks in advance) fashion to avoid reaching the vacation accrual limit.
 An employee is expected to request vacation on a regular basis.
 If a manager does not respond to a vacation request within three working days, it is deemed approved. - 2) If the employee's vacation request was timely, but is denied due to a peak departmental workload period, the employee shall be provided the opportunity take the vacation at some other time during the same calendar month. - 3) Managers, other than the CEO, are not authorized to deny a timely vacation request that results in an employee accruing vacation in excess of the District's 352 hour limit - 4) If the CEO denies a vacation request, and the denial results in an accrual exceeding the 352 hour limit, the employee will continue to accumulate vacation until the balance is ultimately reduced below 352 hours.
 Once an employee has accumulated over 352 hours, vacation will continue to accrue until reduced equal to or below 352 hours as provided for in section "7.A" above. - 5) The only payment for accumulated vacation will occur when employment in all vacation earning positions ceases.